department-of-veterans-affairs/va.gov-team/products/identity-personalization/user-roles/discovery/sme-interviews/user-roles-sme-interview-findings.md

    A VA recognized Caregiver and a Delegate would likely need to be two different types of access on VA.gov since a VA recognized Caregiver is also a beneficiary that would need to see information about their own benefits.

-5. VBA and VHA definitions of VSO representatives, claim agents, attorneys, and fiduciaries are consistent.
+5. VBA and VHA definitions of **VSO representatives, claim agents, attorneys, and fiduciaries** are consistent.

-   VSO representatives, claim agents and attorneys are vetted through a [VA accreditation process](https://benefits.va.gov/vso/index.asp), managed by the Office of General Counsel (OGC).
+   VSO representatives, claim agents and attorneys are accredited individuals who assist Veterans and their families with claims.

+   -  They're vetted through a [VA accreditation process](https://benefits.va.gov/vso/index.asp), managed by the Office of General Counsel (OGC).
-   - VSO representatives assist Veterans and their families with claims, as well as helping them understand and applying for benefits.
+   -  VSO representatives also help Veterans and their families understand and apply for non-claim related benefits.

    -  VA-accredited attorneys and claims agents perform most of their representation after VA has issued an initial decision on a claimant’s claim.

    VBA has a Fiduciary Program that assigns a Veteran a fiduciary if they have been deemed unable to manage their financial affairs.
 A Veteran can also select their own fiduciary, but they need to be approved by the VA.
 The fiduciary would manage benefit related payments on behalf of the Veteran.
+It is possible that a fiduciary would be assigned to a non-Veteran beneficiary who is receiving payments from the VA.

    Through the course of our conversations, it became clear that there are already systems in place for these user types to access relevant Veteran data and complete tasks to help the Veteran.
 For the purposes of this research, we can think of these users as Veteran advocates - people who are doing work on behalf of Veterans.

    Once we get into task definition, the existing systems (outlined below) can help us better understand tasks for these users and get a sense of how we might meet their needs on VA.gov.

-   - Stakeholder Enterprise Portal (SEP) is a VA system designed to serve VSOs, claim agents, and attorneys
+   - **Stakeholder Enterprise Portal (SEP)** is a VA system designed to serve VSOs, claim agents, and attorneys
-   - D2D is an external system that VSOs, claim agents, and attorneys use to access Veteran data.
-They prefer this to SEP
+   - **Digits to Digits (D2D)** is an external electronic claims transmission service between certain partners and VA.
+VSOs, claim agents, and attorneys can use this to access Veteran data.
+The SMEs we spoke to have heard they prefer this system to SEP.

-   - VBMS FID is a VA system that was recently expanded to meet the needs of fiduciaries.
+   - **VBMS FID** is a VA system that was recently expanded to meet the needs of fiduciaries.

 6. There are also 3rd-party organizations that receive payments from VBA, such as funeral homes, state cemeteries and nursing homes.

    Possible use cases for these users would be to see payment history and status, as well as file claims for reimbursement.
 Burial claims can already be submitted electronically through eBenefits, so it would be worthwhile to look into how this is handled as we migrate functionality to VA.gov.

-   **Outstanding questions**
+   **Outstanding questions for VBA**

    - What systems are these payments made through?
    - How does a nursing home who has multiple Veteran residents receive payments?
 Are those payments recurring?
 What is the overlap with VHA and health benefits?

-7. **A person can have multiple relationships with the VA.** As we start to think about non-Veteran user roles, it's important to recognize that there can be overlap between one or many relationships with the VA.
+7. **A person can have multiple connections to the VA.** As we start to think about non-Veteran roles, it's important to recognize that there can be overlap between any of the aforementioned roles.
 We'll need to consider how a person will be able to switch between roles with one login.
 Some examples are:

    - A Veteran who is a caregiver for their Veteran spouse, and is a fiduciary for their Veteran sibling.
    - A delegate who is also a beneficiary because they're receiving surviving spouse benefits.

-8. We learned about high priority use cases by business line.
+8. We learned about high priority non-Veteran use cases by business line.
+Each business line had a specific use case, but all fall under the broader beneficiary category:

+   - MHV prioritizes the VA patient needs above all else, whether that patient is a Veteran or non-Veteran (non-Veteran VA patients are uncommon, but do exist).
+   - VBA Pension and OBI stated that providing survivors access to their benefit information
+   - VBA Compensation - Chapter 35 beneficiaries
+   - From the Caregiver perspective, 2

 ## Recommendations

-Provide high level recommendations for categories - was our hypothesis correct?
+1. We should explore 3 primary non-Veteran user roles for VA.gov: dependents, beneficiaries (people who are direct recipients of VA benefits or services), and Veteran advocates (people who do work on behalf of the veterans - caregivers, VSO representatives, claim agents, attorneys, and fiduciaries)

 - More research